SabinDarkstone/SabinDarkstone.github.io/site/_journal/welcome.md

 ## Change Log

+#### 2025-08-17c
+- Adding a progress tracker to the sidebar to show stats about journal entries this month

 #### 2025-08-17b
 - Adding support for journal entry series
 - Adding navigation buttons to previous/next entries in a series